 - Wasteful or unnecessary use of University resources, e.g., extravagant travel or entertainment expenses

-- Pursuit of a benefit or advantage in violation of the University’s Conflict of Interests policy, FI0125)
+- Pursuit of a benefit or advantage in violation of the University’s Conflicts of Interest and Commitment policy, GE0002 (formerly FI0125)

 - Using University equipment for personal gain